For John Gualtiere (GSB ’91), the fact that Homecoming fell on a perfect fall day meant only one thing—it was time for a family outing.

 Pelisson graduated from Fordham with alumnus Mario Gabelli, who recently gave $25 million to the College of Business Administration (CBA).

-CBA, now named the Gabelli School of Business (GSB), held a celebratory brunch in a tent next to Hughes Hall, where the school officially kicked off its $60 million fundraising effort that is part of the University’s overall $500 million campaign.
+CBA, now named the Gabelli School of Business (GSB), held a celebratory brunch in a tent next to Hughes Hall, where the school officially kicked off its $60 million fundraising effort that is part of the University’s $500 million campaign.

 “I think it’s great,” Pelisson said of Fordham’s growth.
 “Fordham is wonderful and it deserves great credit for staying in the Bronx.”